-- 1 pound unsalted butter (448g) room temperature, cut into 16 pieces
+- 1 pound unsalted butter (room temperature, cut into 16 pieces)

 - Other flavorings to taste

-- Combine the water with 3/4 cup granulated sugar in a small saucepan.
+- Combine2 oz water with 6 oz, (3/4 cup) granulated sugar in a small saucepan.
 Cook the sugar syrup on medium high heat, stirring until the sugar is melted.
 Once the syrup begins to boil do not stir the syrup.
-Allow it to cook to 235°-240°F (soft ball stage).
+Allow it to cook to 235 °F(soft ball stage).

-- While the syrup is boiling, whip the yolks on medium with the remaining 1/4 cup of sugar and the salt.
+- While the syrup is boiling, whip 6 large egg yolks on medium with the remaining 1/4 cup of sugar and ⅛ teaspoon salt.
 Increase the speed to medium high and whip until the yolks are aerated and pale yellow.

-- When the yolks have cooled, with the mixer running on medium, add the butter one piece at a time.
-Add the vanilla and increase the speed to medium high and whip until the buttercream comes together.
+- When the yolks have cooled, with the mixer running on medium, add 1 pound unsalted butter one piece at a time.
+Add 1 tablespoon vanilla extract and increase the speed to medium high and whip until the buttercream comes together.

 - Store at room temperature for 4 hours, refrigerate up to 2 days or freeze for up to 3 months.
 Bring the buttercream back to room temperature and rewhip before using.